KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Plait nodded thoughtfully.
 “So nothing happened to cause anyone to disparage Van more than anyone else?”

 Joshua understood Plait was looking for a motive and the only thing that he could think about was that it meant the killer was someone in the group.
-I can’t believe one of us would be capable of murder!
+He couldn’t believe one of them was capable of murder.

 “Actually, now that I think about it.
 Van was the only one of us who made it to the next level of the game.
 But then he got stupidly killed before anyone could re-spawn which caused us to be kicked from the tournament.
 Yeah, nobody was very happy with him after that.”